matter-in-motion/mm-client-nodejs/readme.md

 * tls — boolean, default `false`.
 Use TLS (https) connection or not.
 * api — string, default `/api`.
 API path
 * serializer — serializer to use.
 By default client uses JSON serializer except for sending files it uses FormData.
-* meat – request metadata, will be used in every request with empty meta
+* meta – request metadata, will be used in every request with empty meta

 ### mm(call, data, opts)